 Director of Career Services

 Don Cornwell has been a member of The Career Center staff at Emory University since 1998.
-Currently, in his role as Director, Mr. Cornwell leads the supervision of the career coaching staff, coordinating experiential learning opportunities assisting in the area of cultivating recruiting relationships as well as working one on one with Emory students and alumni as a Career Consultant.
+Currently, in his role as Director, Mr. Cornwell leads the supervision of the career coaching staff as well as working one on one with Emory students and alumni as a Career Consultant.

 He earned a Master of Education (M.Ed.) in Student Personnel Services with a concentration in Counselor Education from The University of South Carolina (1997) and a Bachelor of Science in Psychology (BS), with a concentration in Human Development and Psychological Counseling from Appalachian State University (1990).